yadudoc/yadudoc.github.io/index.md

 Hi!
 I am a Programmer working at the Computation Institute, University of Chicago and (occasionally at) Argonne National Lab.
-I work on a parallel scripting language called [Swift](http://swift-lang.org/).
+I work on the [Swift: Parallel scripting language](http://swift-lang.org/).

 I like to think about why I think the way I think.
 I find it fascinating that the mind and thought arise from seemingly chaotic and mostly unpredictable misfirings of neurons.<br/>